hila-chefer/seq2seq-coref/README.md

 ```
 python generate.py --model_path /path/to/your/model --max_seq_length 768 --beam_size 4 --batch_size_1 3 --predict_file /path/to/your/test/file --predict_file_cache /path/to/your/test/file/cache --output_path path/to/final/generation/results --model_type T5 --conll_path_for_eval /path/to/onto/notes/test/file --get_metrics
 ```
-output_path- in case of stitching/ format conversion, this needs to be the path to the results *after* all manipulations.
+output_path- this needs to be the path to the results *after* all manipulations.
 If you wish to run a local test- add the `--chunks` flag to your command as well.